Sydney bus route 144

-Sydney bus route 144 is operated by Keolis Downer Northern Beaches between Manly wharf and Chatswood station.
+Sydney bus route 144 is operated by Keolis Northern Beaches between Manly wharf and Chatswood station.
 It was Sydney's first government operated bus route.

 History

 In the late 1920s, White Transit Company commenced operating route 144 between Manly wharf and Cremorne Junction where it connected with tram services.
 It ceased on 31 October 1931, when White Transit Company were forced out of business by the Transport (Co-ordination) Act 1931 with its services deemed to be in competition with tram services, which the act prohibited.

 On 25 December 1932, the service was recommenced by the Government of New South Wales, with buses initially hired from White Transit Company.
 The service was an instant success with over 2,000 passengers carried on the first day alone.